lessthanoptimal/gversion-plugin/readme.md

 ```

-After you invoke the Gradle task 'createVersionFile' it will create a class at src/main/java/com/your/project/MyVersion.java.
+After you invoke the Gradle task `createVersionFile` it will create a class at src/main/java/com/your/project/MyVersion.java.
 ```java
 /**
  * Automatically generated file containing build version information.